Search quantum information protocols with LOCCNet¶

 desired_result=successful_outcomes, keep_state=True)

-reduced_state = partial_trace(post_state, measurement_qubits)
+reduced_state = post_state.trace(measurement_qubits)

 return 1 - state_fidelity(reduced_state, target_state).mean()